ampproject/amphtml/spec/amp-email-format.md

 {% call callout('Note', type='note') %}
 The entire `<style>` tag cannot exceed 50,000 bytes.
 The validator will check for this.
 {% endcall %}

-### Allowed CSS properties and selectors

-CSS allowed within email messages vary depending on the email provider.
-For  reference, the list of CSS properties and values allowed in Gmail can be found at [Gmail Supported CSS Properties & Media Queries](https://developers.google.com/gmail/design/reference/supported_css).

 ## Document dimensions